-Digital assets such as Bitcoin were only introduced within the past decade, and the medium-to-long term value of digital assets are subject to a number of factors relating to the capabilities and development of blockchain technologies and to the fundamental investment characteristics of digital assets.
-Digital asset networks, including the Bitcoin Network, are part of a new and rapidly evolving industry, and the value of digital assets depends on the development and acceptance of these digital asset networks.
-The Bitcoin Network was first launched in 2009 and Bitcoins were the first cryptographic digital assets created to gain global adoption and critical mass.
-Although the Bitcoin Network is an established digital asset network, the Bitcoin Network and other cryptographic and algorithmic protocols governing the issuance of digital assets represent a new and rapidly evolving industry that is subject to a variety of factors that are difficult to evaluate.
-Moreover, in the past, flaws in the source code for digital assets have been exposed and exploited, including flaws that disabled some functionality for users, exposed users' personal information and/or resulted in the theft of users' digital assets.
-The cryptography underlying certain digital assets including Bitcoin could prove to be flawed or ineffective, or developments in mathematics and/or technology, including advances in digital computing, algebraic geometry and quantum computing, could result in such cryptography becoming ineffective.
+Digital assets that utilize blockchain technologies were only introduced relatively recently, and the medium-to-long term value of digital assets is subject to a number of factors relating to the capabilities and development of blockchain technologies and to the fundamental investment characteristics of digital assets.
+Digital asset networks, including the Bitcoin and the Ethereum networks, are part of a new and rapidly evolving industry, and the value of digital assets depends on the development and acceptance of these digital asset networks.
+Changes and proposed changes in the governance of a digital asset network may not receive sufficient support from users and miners or validators, which may negatively affect that digital asset network's ability to grow and respond to challenges.
+Moreover, in the past, flaws in the source code for digital assets have been exposed and exploited, including flaws that disabled some functionality for users and/or resulted in the theft of users' digital assets.
+The cryptography underlying certain digital assets could prove to be flawed or ineffective, or developments in mathematics and/or technology, including advances in digital computing, algebraic geometry and quantum computing, could result in such cryptography becoming ineffective.
 In any of these circumstances, a malicious actor may be able to take an Account's digital assets, which would adversely affect the value of the Account.
+Separate from the cybersecurity risks of digital asset networks, entities that custody or facilitate the transfers or trading of digital assets have been frequent and successful targets of cybersecurity attacks, leading to significant theft of digital assets.
+Entities that custody or facilitate the transfers or trading of digital assets, including large and well-established entities, have also been the subject of allegations of fraud, regulatory violations (including with respect to money laundering), malfeasance and mismanagement, resulting in substantial losses for customers and material adverse impacts on the digital assets markets generally.

-Moreover, functionality of a digital asset network may be negatively affected such that it is no longer attractive to users, thereby dampening demand for the applicable digital asset.
-In addition, if a digital asset held by an Account is determined to be a "security," it may adversely affect the value of the digital asset.
+For the reasons discussed above or for other reasons, functionality of a digital asset network may be negatively affected such that it is no longer attractive to users, thereby dampening demand for the applicable digital asset.
+In addition, if a digital asset held by an Account is determined to be a "security" by the SEC or another U.S. or non-U.S. regulator, it may adversely affect the value or functionality of the digital asset.